wp-plugins/iq-block-country/readme.txt

 == Frequently Asked Questions ==

+= How come that I still see visitors from countries that I blocked in Statpress or other statistics software? =

+It’s true that you might see hits from countries that you have blocked in your statistics software.
+That is the way it works, certain plugins may be run before iQ Block Country is run so it may log visitors to pages.
+This however does not mean this plugin does not work, it just means somebody tried to access a certain page or pages and that that fact is logged.

+If you are worried this plugin does not work you could try to block your own country and afterwards visit your frontend website and see if it actually works.
+Also if you have access to the logfiles of the webserver that hosts your website  you can see that these visitors are actually denied with a HTTP error 403.

+= This plugin does not work, I blocked a country and still see visitors! =

+Well, this plugin does in fact work but is limited to the data MaxMind provides.
+Also in your statistics software or logfiles you probably will see log entries from countries that you have blocked.
+See the "How come I still see visitors..."
+FAQ for that.

+If you think you have a visitor from a country you have blocked lookup that specific IP address on the MaxMind website (http://www.maxmind.com/app/locate_demo_ip) and see which country MaxMind thinks it is.
+If this is not the same country you may wish to block the country that MaxMind thinks it is.

 = Does this plugin also work with IPv6? =

 A first version of IPv6 is implemented since v1.0.7.
 But as IPv6 is still scarce it may not